Soccer-Villa and Brentford play out feisty 1-1 draw | Sports-Games

 Soccer-Villa and Brentford play out feisty 1-1 draw

-The hosts had a terrific chance to take the lead after 20 minutes but a snap Ings effort from an Anwar El Ghazi cross was brilliantly kept out by Brentford goalkeeper David Raya.
 The second half started much like the first, with both teams taking the game to each other though clear chances were hard to come by.
+The match got a bit feisty towards the end as both sides desperately searched for a winner, with six players seeing yellow cards -- three for each team.

-The second half started much like the first, with both teams taking the game to each other though clear chances were hard to come by.
-Brentford defender Ethan Pinnock came closest after 82 minutes but his tame header was saved by Emiliano Martinez.
+The hosts, missing midfielders John McGinn and Jacob Ramsey due to COVID-19 and injured defender Tyrone Mings, had a chance to take the lead after 20 minutes but a snap Ings effort from Anwar El Ghazi's cross was brilliantly kept out by David Raya.
+The second half started much like the first, with both teams taking the game to each other through clear chances that were hard to come by.

 The match got a bit feisty towards the end as both sides desperately searched for a winner, with six players seeing yellow cards -- three for each team.
 For Villa, a major cause of concern came with an injury to central defender Ezri Konsa, who was forced off due to a knee problem just before the final whistle.